Many of you know and watch Prof Janice Fiamengo who is smart, sensible, articulate, and anti-feminist, among other qualities.

 Similarly, elements of faith are: white hetero-normative cisgendered male privilege, female disadvantage, unconscious bias, systemic discrimination, violent history of science, scourge of sexual harassment, safe spaces, and path to restitution.

 Dear folks in institutionalized physics who feel that you should perhaps be the one who has balls – but you also know that you're hiding them: Indeed, you should have the fudging balls, or at least a fudging dick powered by the balls, whatever.
-You simply need to inhale and scream the aß out of nasty bullies and kooks such as Daniel Harlow.
+You simply need to inhale and scream at bullies and heavily politically imbalanced individuals such as Daniel Harlow.
 If you increasingly fail to do anything, the Academia will deteriorate into the type of cesspool with parade sticks to beat the heretics whose hopeless status will be self-evident and irreversible.
 As Fiamengo correctly says, being apolitical was fine in physics until recently but this radical movement wants to make sure that being apolitical will no longer be "enough".
 If they will face no tangible opposition, this will actually take place.

 Throughout her monologue about the SJW physicists, she has used the religious language – including "heretics" – because the analogies are clear and because the SJWs are similarly excited as the fundamentalist believers in the religions of the conventional or derived types.
 In this way, they undermine the values of the Enlightenment.